 - $400,000 CDGB grant awarded for OnMed project

 Discussions and regional convenings to focus upon solutions to address rural health disparities with campus and community-based partners began in October 2020.
 The team formalized their commitment to launch the rural health project in Chambers County through a Memorandum of Understanding in August of 2021.
-Other key junctures in the project plans as well as the intended launch date are noted by interacting with the timeline below.
+Other key junctures in the project are noted by interacting with the timeline below.

 Introductory meetings and program proposal discussions.